Victim Assistance and Resources

 To obtain an application call 719.520.6238 or go to the District Attorney’s Office at 105 E. Vermijo, Ste.
 111, Colorado Springs, CO 80903.
 You may also download the application and print it at home:

 Victim Compensation is the payer of last resort, as such, all health insurance coverage, including Medicaid and Medicare, must be utilized prior to the victim compensation program making awards.
 Only state licensed therapists are eligible for payment.

 Note: A treatment plan may be subject to discovery in court proceedings.

-All treatment plans, progress reports and extension requests and change of therapist forms MUST be typed.
+All treatment plan forms MUST be typed.
 Forms submitted not typed will be returned to the provider.

 This form must be submitted after every 16-20 sessions if more treatment is needed beyond what has already been approved by the Board.

 Progress Report and Extension Request (attachment)